-For those who watched a recent episode on “60 Minutes” entitled “Sugar Toxic”, you might be mortified to ever drink another soda or add that carcinogen-laced sugar packet to your latte tomorrow.
+For those who watched the episode on “60 Minutes” entitled “Sugar Toxic”, you might be mortified to ever drink another soda or add that carcinogen-laced sugar packet to your latte tomorrow.
 Maybe you should.

 As a physician involved with lipoprotein metabolism (think “cholesterol disorders”) for more than 25 years, my immediate reaction to the idea that it is sugar and not fat that causes heart disease and cancer was just wrong.

 It has been clearly shown that a reduction in saturated fats reduces cardiovascular disease and cancer.
 But the discussion was compelling — eat fructose and you will develop heart disease, diabetes and cancer.

 The pediatric endocrinologist in the story is no light weight.
 Indeed he is the real deal — a scientist, a researcher, a teacher, and his research on diet and obesity has been well thought out and well done.
 Obesity, or perhaps insulin resistance is related to rates of heart attacks, diabetes and cancer.
 He believes that our shift from reducing the fats in our diet oduring the last 30 years as a strategy to reduce cardiovascular disease has resulted in an increase in our carbohydrate consumption and that directly has resulted in increased rates of these problems.

 Well in some sense he is.

 There are only three things we get our nutritional needs from — fats, carbs or protein.
 Reduce one and we shift towards the other two.

 But does the ingestion of high corn fructose lead us down the inevitable path to evil?